willpatterson/HOPSTACK/doc/notes/HDI/HDI.rst

 To ways of passing raw data:

 1. Unix Pipes/redirects
-    * How do you DIRECTLY pipe the output of the previous station to the current station (without saving output into a file)?
+    * How do you HDIRECTLY pipe the output of the previous station to the current station (without saving output into a file)?
 2. string via command line
     * use a delimiter and a verified file path